Take a look at the average woman in business.

 Nothing is worse than neglecting to put plans in place when you have decided to separate or divorce from your spouse.
 Too often, we are hasty and in the thick of emotions make all sorts of short-term plans based on overwhelming emotions.
 When you first realize that you are headed for a divorce, don’t be pushed into making decisions about your life immediately.
 Take the time to deal with what you feel first and when you are stronger make calm and permanent decisions.
 This is wise especially if there are children involved.
 Once you have your compass in place and you are sure that the direction in which you are headed in is the right way for you, then proceed to make other, more permanent decisions like where you are going to live and how you are going to handle your daily life.
+You also need to consider how you're going to embark on a new journey and start fresh once the divorce is over.
+For example, if you're considering changing your last name back to your maiden name, you need to understand the procedures and steps, since they vary from state to state.
+If you live in the Peach State, for example, it might be in your best interest to undergo a legal name change in Georgia with the help of name change specialists.
+They'll take care of the entire process for you, including all the paperwork, so you can focus on staying calm and confident.
 Make a list of the adjustments you will need to make and work out what you will have to do to make that happen.
 In this way, when the time comes, you are not further stressed out about details you didn’t plan for.
 It’s probably a good idea to sit down with your estranged partner and work out financial and other details at this point, also.

 Before you take any action, you are probably going to need to summon the courage to do them.
 What does that really mean for you?
 It means that you have to reach deep within yourself and mentally prepare and propel yourself into action.
 Where does courage come from?
 It comes from YOU.
 Yes, it can be encouraged by family and friends and you can feel strengthened by that, but you have to understand that courage comes from the strength that you can summon at any time.
 It’s innate, a God-given gift given to you.
 The internal conversations that you will have with yourself at this stage are imperative to the steps that you will take next.
 That internal voice is your sixth sense giving you clues about what is right for you to do.
 You are not insane, you are sixth-sane.
 Your intuition will speak volumes so you should listen, pay attention and act accordingly.
 Mostly, there is nothing to fear.
 If you can acknowledge that, then proceeding further with minimal challenges will not be a problem for you.